cryptillium/cryptz-blockchain/README.md

 Extract the zip to the directory you will be working with.

+- be sure that you have web3 install: enter the command > pip install web3<br/> this is used for extracting the private key from GETH in order to import it to Metamask

 # Setting Up the Private POA Network

 ## Create Accounts